github-education-resources/graduation/README.md

 Consider that all the information that you add to this repository will be publicly available.

 - If you don't feel comfortable with displaying your full name, you can include a short name or nickname instead.
-- If you don't want to add a profile picture to the yearbook, you can use an avatar or university crest instead.
+- If you don't want to add a profile picture to the yearbook, you can use your university crest, or [build an octocat](https://myoctocat.com/build-your-octocat/) and use it as an avatar instead.

 # Tiers 🏆